 In Chhattisgarh’s district hospitals and primary health facilities, first responders to suicide attempts are usually nurses in casualty wards.
 In the villages, Community Health Officers (CHOs) work within communities to address non-communicable diseases.

-In this study, adults who appear in district hospital and primary care facility casualty wards with attempted suicide will be identified and recruited by ward nurses.
+In this study, adults who appear in primary care casualty wards with attempted suicide will be identified and recruited by ward nurses.
 They will subsequently be followed up with by CHOs who will deliver the five-session CASP intervention in the community.

 What is the potential impact?